tiphainehenry/masterPlatform/README.md

 Regarding the generation of local projections:
 - the public view is pushed onchain
-- the participants generate locally their view by building on the public view off-chain.
+- the participants generate locally their view by building on the public view.

 Regarding the process execution:
 - The shared public tasks are gathered together in a public DCR graph.
 The later is compiled and updated in the blokchain for trust purposes.